 When it comes to adding both value and “livability” to a home, the experts agree it all comes down to two rooms: the bathroom(s), and the kitchen.
 Get it wrong, and you could be looking at a lot of sparsely-attended open houses.
 Get it right, however, and you could have a buyer signing on the dotted line sooner than you think.
-So what does 2020 have in store for home rehabbers and flippers looking to spruce up their kitchens?
+So what does 2022 have in store for home rehabbers and flippers looking to spruce up their kitchens?
 Let’s have a look at the kitchen trends worth trying:

 - Inspired: Quartz / Quartzite Countertops.

 The look and durability of stone is always going to be a winner in a room that sees a fair share of spills.
 While granite was once a coveted must, however, its visual weight is becoming less of a base and more of an anchor for potential buyers.
 Driven by the popularity among home renovation stars like Chip and Joanna Gaines, quartz and quartzite are subbing in as the stone-of-the-moment.

 - Inspired: Pantries and Larders Making a Comeback.

 - Tired: Open Shelving Everywhere.

 Your dry goods need to go somewhere in the kitchen, and that means purpose-built storage.
 Open shelving had its moment in 2018 and 2019, with thick slabs lining every trendy wall to grace a home magazine.